 You should acknowledge your team’s faculty mentor (if you have one) on your poster.
 The role of your faculty mentor is to provide advice and suggestions about your analysis, not to do the analysis for you.

-The maximum size for your poster is 4 feet high by 3.5 feet wide (may change based on local organizers’ facilitation).
+The maximum size for your poster is 4 feet high by 3.5 feet wide.

 Consider the elements of good poster design as you prepare for the competition.
 Some useful resources are:

 June 1, 2020, Poster presentation judging (Students are NOT required to present)

 The Committee of the Award for Case Studies in Data Analysis will consider such attributes as result accuracy, innovation of the analysis methods, technical clarity, and cohesiveness of the analysis, interpretation and presentation of results in choosing winning teams.

 Each poster will be evaluated based on the pre-defined criteria (see the Poster Judging Form here by a team with 3-4 judges.
 The judging team members will make a consensus of the ranking of all participating teams for each of the two case studies, respectively.